dcoles/ivle/doc/man/config.rst

     Location where Subversion WebDAV AuthUserFile password hash file will be stored.

+.. _ref-configuration-policy:

 [policy]
 --------
-Site-specific policy decisions on permissions, etc.
+Site-specific policy decisions on permissions, etc. These modify the user roles, as described in :ref:`ref-user-roles`.

 .. describe:: tutors_can_enrol_students